NEW CARS

 Hyundai Tucson

-This hybrid Hyundai family SUV that offers a huge boot, great interior technology, and a solid hybrid system.
+This hybrid Hyundai family SUV offers a huge boot, great interior technology, and a solid hybrid system.

-Power comes from a 1.6-litre petrol engine that either produces 150hp or 180hp depending on the trim you opt for.
+Power comes from a 1.6-litre petrol engine that either produces 150hp or 180hp, depending on the trim you opt for.

 In its top-spec guise, the mild-hybrid system can manage up to 230 miles of range when working alongside the engine, making it one of the best in its class.